charnelclamosa/ToDoList/README.md

-# To-do list
+# To-do list app

-One Paragraph of project description goes here
+To-do list app is an application that allows to manage a list of tasks to do.
+It performs adding, deleting and toggling state of each task.
+It has modern design and basic functionality

 ## Getting Started